zam11x/An-argument-for-Shia/README.md

 Allah says that if you don't find water, use clean dirt. \
 `Surah an-Nisa', verse 43`

-Sure, you could say it is not required to pray if there's no water, but it still disqualifies Umar from those who are constant in their ruku' and sujud!
+Sure, you could say it is not required to pray if there's no water, but it still disqualifies Umar from those who are constant in their ruku' and sujud, which is the description of those who are with The Messenger of Allah (s).

 ### Surah al-Anfal, verse 74

-"Those who believed, and migrated and fought in the path of Allah, and those who took in (the Muhajirin) and helped, they are the true believers."
+"Those who believed, and migrated and fought in the path of Allah, and those who gave shelter and helped, they are the true believers."

 The first quality that Allah mentioned is believing, which not all of the Sahaba had.
 As we mentioned before: